Shedward/dnd-charbook/books/dobrogon-magarynich.typ

     ]
     #biographySubsection("Curiosity")[
-      I possess an strong thirst for knowledge and an insatiable desire to explore the unknown ]
+      I possess an strong thirst for knowledge and an insatiable desire to explore the unknown.
+    ]
   ]